 I am so pleased to be here today and to have the opportunity to introduce our guest speaker, Shelly Palmer.

 Shelly is a prolific author.
-Along with his daily newsletter (which you should subscribe to, by the way), his books include, the Amazon #1 Bestseller, Blockchain – Cryptocurrency, NFTs & Smart Contracts: An executive guide to the world of decentralized finance and Television Disrupted: The Transition from Network to Networked TV, the seminal book about the technological, economic, and sociological forces that have changing everything about the the business of television
+Along with his daily newsletter (which you should subscribe to, by the way), his books include the Amazon #1 Bestseller, Blockchain – Cryptocurrency, NFTs & Smart Contracts: An executive guide to the world of decentralized finance and Television Disrupted: The Transition from Network to Networked TV, the seminal book about the technological, economic, and sociological forces that have changing everything about the business of television.

-Shelly is a past president of the National Academy of Television Arts and Sciences, the organization that bestows the coveted Emmy® Awards and currently serves on the boards of several philanthropic organizations.
+Shelly is a past president of the National Academy of Television Arts and Sciences, the organization that bestows the coveted Emmy® Awards, and he currently serves on the boards of several philanthropic organizations.

 Now, here’s the fun part: While we know him from his recent work in digital transformation, Shelly started his career as a composer/producer of music for advertising, TV and radio.
 He created the digital singing cat for Meow Mix, composed and produced “Let’s Go Mets!,” the official song and music video of the 1986 World Champion New York Mets, and literally hundreds of jingles and television themes.
 He founded and built the first fully digital (tapeless) commercial audio studio for Madison Avenue and, if you’re a casual gamer or like fantasy football, you might know Shelly is the patented inventor of the underlying technology for Enhanced Television used by programs such as ABC’s Who Wants to Be a Millionaire, ESPN’s Monday Night Football and response-based advertising systems.